microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 }
 ```

 Ho ho ho!
-We now have super-smart mocks that persist and retrieve state but also integrates computed elements in the response!
+We now have super-smart mocks that persist and retrieve state, but also integrate computed elements in the response!
 Just with a few lines of Groovy scripts! 🕺

 ## 4. Removing state

 The final thing to explore in this guide is how to remove some state information from the `store`.
-We'll consider for that the `POST /cart/empty` operation that can be triggered to remove all the items within a shopping cart.
+We'll consider the `POST /cart/empty` operation, which can be triggered to remove all the items within a shopping cart.

 Let's check the following [Groovy](https://groovy-lang.org/) snippet to do this: